abcsys/digi/docs/quickstart.md

 # QuickStart

 ## Prerequisites
-If you do not already have a running Kubernetes, start one with:
+If you do not already have a running Kubernetes, you can start one with (one of) the options:
 * Laptop: Docker Desktop (recommended), Minikube, Kind, k3s
 * Cluster: Kops (on EC2)
 * Managed service: EKS/AKS/GKE